theCreedo/room-reservations-extension/README.md

 - Made Dean of Students Reservation data way more cleaner

-- Redesigned chrome extension so that it displays 'Authorize Google' and 'Create Spreadsheet'
+- Redesigned chrome extension so that it displays 'Authorize Google', 'Create Spreadsheet', 'Get Room Info'

 - Used Google Sheets API to create spreadsheet

+- added `content.js` in order to send html to the chrome extensions

+- Added Jquery.js file

+- Injected Jquery through background.js into the activeTab in order to use Jquery to get room data

-- TODO: Find a way to save created  id and such and make the button to create Spreadsheet unclickable
+- TODO: Find a way to save spreadsheet id and such and change the button for 'Create Spreadsheet' unclickable

 - TODO: Create row data to send to google spreadsheet

-- TODO: Add eventListener for Submitting room app to send data to spreadsheet

 8/16/2018